Tommy Edman Player Props: Cardinals vs. Reds

-Tommy Edman -- with a slugging percentage of .727 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Ben Lively on the hill, on May 24 at 6:40 PM ET.
+On Thursday, Tommy Edman (.727 slugging percentage in past 10 games, including one home run) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 12:35 PM ET.

-He collected three RBI (going 2-for-3 with a double and a triple) in his previous game against the Reds.
+He had a one-hit performance in his previous game (1-for-4) against the Reds.

 Tommy Edman Game Info & Props vs. the Reds